awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 Create a DynamoDB table named **Greeting** that contains a partition key named **id**.
 For information about creating a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

+In addition, make sure that you have properly set up your development environment.
+For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

 ## Understand the web application

 The following shows the application that you will create.